 Simple IRA contributions can include two different types.
 The first is employer contributions, which can take the form of either a non-elective payment or a matching contribution.
 The second type comes from the employees themselves in the form of salary deductions.

 Combining Your Simple IRA Plan.
 If your employer offer an additional plan that you take part in that also includes an elective salary reduction, then additional limits apply.
-In particular, the Simple IRA rules dictate that total contribution to all plans in 2012 cannot exceed seventeen thousand dollars.
-For 2013, this amount is seventeen thousand five hundred.
+In particular, the Simple IRA rules dictate that total contribution to all plans in 2013 cannot exceed seventeen thousand five hundred dollars (estimated.)
+In 2012, this amount was seventeen thousand.
 These amounts are not subject to individual retirement account income limits.

 Employees are allowed to modify their contribution levels each year while the plan is in its election period without violating IRS rules.
 The election period as specified by the employer must be a minimum of 60 days in length, and employees must be notified in advance about election opportunities that are on the way.
 Simple IRA plans that are already in effect are required to have a yearly election period that spans the time between November 2nd and December 31st.
 Plans are allowed to have multiple election periods each year beyond the required 60 day election period.

 Simple IRA Catch-Up Contributions.
 Miss your contribution in 2013?
 Don’t worry.
 Employees who are at least 50 years in age are allowed to deposit additional contributions, which are also known as catch up contributions.
 Any employee who will reach 50 years of age at any point during the calendar year is allowed to make catch up contributions throughout the entire year in question.
 The Simple IRA limit for catch up contributions in 2014 is two thousand five hundred dollars.

 This means that if you turn fifty or over in 2014, your maximum Simple IRA contribution is set at fourteen thousand five hundred for the 2014 tax year.